Clara María González de Amezúa: Biography

-Clara María González de Amezúa was born into a wealthy family in Madrid on 26 December 1929.
+Clara María González de Amezúa was born into a well-to-do family in Madrid on 26 December 1929.
 Her father, Agustín González de Amezúa, was an intellectual who became president of the Royal Academy of History.
 Her brother Ramón was an organist and director of the Royal Academy of Fine Arts of San Fernando.

 From a very young age, she knew she wanted to dedicate herself professionally to gastronomy.
 She learned to cook by reading authors such as Escoffier and spending two years observing the kitchen at Horcher.
 She later trained at Le Cordon Bleu Paris and L'École de Cuisine La Varenne.
 In 1970, on a trip to the United States, she discovered a store in New York where she could buy kitchen utensils which were unavailable in Spain at the time, such as garlic presses.
 This became the trigger for her decision to open a similar establishment in Madrid.
 She was also inspired by the shops of Elisabeth David, whom she knew from Williams Sonoma in San Francisco.
-She used her father's inheritance to start Alambique with three partners: Helena Lind, Giuliana Calvo Sotelo, and the Valencian editor Amparo Soler.
+She used her father's inheritance to start Alambique (Tienda y Escuela de Cocina) with three partners: Helena Lind, Giuliana Calvo Sotelo, and the Valencian editor Amparo Soler.

-Alambique
+Alambique S.A.

-Launched in 1975, Alambique became the pioneer kitchenware store in the Spanish market.
-It remains in its original location and has 22 franchises spread throughout Spain.
+Launched in 1975, Alambique Tienda y Escuela de Cocina became the pioneer kitchenware store in the Spanish market.
+It remains in its original location.
 González later took exclusive ownership of Alambique by buying out the other partners.

 Once the store was launched, her next step was to launch a cooking school whose first teachers were its members, featuring classes on paella, Italian, and Nordic cuisine.
 A connoisseur of French cuisine, González sought to contribute to the training of Spanish chefs by bringing renowned French chefs to teach at her school while their restaurants were closed for the winter.
 These included Laurent Tarridec in 1983 and 1984, Alain Ducasse in 1984 and 1985, Alain Gigant from 1985 to 1991, and Claude Maison D'Arblay from 1993 to 1997.
 This led to the dramatic rise of Alambique as a cooking school.
 "People realized that these were real classes, something important," she later reflected.
-The school's alumni include Darío Barrio, Alberto Chicote, Abraham García, Ángel León, María Marte, Benjamín Urdiain, Pepe Rodríguez, and Samantha Vallejo-Nágera.
+The school's alumni and instructors include Darío Barrio, Alberto Chicote, Juanjo López Bedmar, Abraham García, Ángel León, María José San Roman, María Marte, Magda Gessler, Paco Roncero, Ricardo Sanz, Benjamín Urdiain, Pepe Rodríguez, and Samantha Vallejo-Nágera.